sandeepmallick/shopify-clone/README.md

-# 🛍️ ShopClone – A Simple Shopify Theme Clone
+# 🛍️ Shopify Clone – A Simple Shopify Theme Clone
-ShopClone is a lightweight front-end project that mimics the look and feel of a basic Shopify storefront.
+Shopify Clone is a lightweight front-end project that mimics the look and feel of a basic Shopify storefront.
 Built using HTML, CSS, and JavaScript, it showcases a clean layout with featured products, promotional banners, and links to personal projects—perfect for learning and demonstrating e-commerce UI design.
 # 🔍 Features
 - New Arrivals Banner with call-to-action button
 - Featured Products Section with images, prices, and "Add to Cart" buttons